Many people wonder if their body hair can be transplanted onto their scalp.

 - What kind of complications have patients experienced after their body hair extraction for scalp transplant?

-- Can I meet a previous patient of the surgeon who had body hair transplant?
+- Can you meet a previous patient of the surgeon who had body hair for a hair transplant?

 - What is the aftercare plan?

 How Best to Prepare for Body Hair Transplant

 Before getting a hair transplant from body hair, you need to make the following preparations: